 Looking for gifts for runners in your life?
 Do not panic!
-The RunGuides holiday gift guide is here to help with some gift ideas for runners that are guaranteed to be awesome!
+The RunGuides holiday gift guide is here to help with 32 Christmas gift ideas for runners that are guaranteed to be awesome!

 Everything listed in this guide is something that we either use ourselves, or that our running friends have been recommending to us throughout the season.